sot/cheta/docs/date_time_formats.rst

-The Ska engineering telemetry archive tools support a wide range of formats for representing date-time stamps.
+The cheta telemetry archive tools support a wide range of formats for representing date-time stamps.
 Note that within this and other documents for this tool suite, the words 'time' and 'date' are used interchangably to mean a date-time stamp.